sgmlguru/xproc-batch/README.md

 * `debug=true` produces debug output for each XSLT step in the manifest.
 * `/home/ari/Documents/repos/xproc-batch/xproc/xlsx2xml.xpl` is the actual XProc pipeline being run.

 You might also want the output to validate against a DTD.
-Adding `doctype-public` or `doctype-system` (or both) will add a `DOCTYPE` declaration to the output.
+Adding `doctype-public` or `doctype-system` (or both) to the shell script will add a `DOCTYPE` declaration to the output.
 These are serialisation options set in the XProc script.

 Given the above, the XProc script will, when run, add an output structure like so: